Warren Buffett impressed by children's money-making ideas

 "This competition has taught us a lot, not just business skills but also cost-evaluation, problem-solving skills, and business etiquette, and how to interact with other people," said Emily, who was on "cloud nine" after winning.

-Winners each got $5,000, and said they plan to invest it toward their businesses.
+Winners each got $5,000, and said they plan to invest it towards their businesses.
 Bryn and Emily may also seek a patent.

 Buffett gave each finalist 10 Class B shares of Berkshire -if they vote to reelect him next year as chairman.